craflin/CDeploy/README.md

 * &lt;name&gt; is the name of the imported product
 * &lt;version&gt; is a generic version string
-* &lt;os&gt; is operating system or distribution name and version
+* &lt;os&gt; is the target operating system or distribution name and version
-* &lt;arch&gt; is x86, x64, ppc64, etc.
+* &lt;arch&gt; is the target architecture (x86, x64, ppc64, etc.)
-* &lt;compiler&gt; is a shorted name of the compiler with version number
+* &lt;compiler&gt; is a shorted name of the compiler with version number (gcc7.2, vs2015, etc.)

 Example: